Numen: Contest of Heroes

-Numen: Contest of Heroes is a 2009 (released 2010 worldwide) video game developed by the Czech company Cinemax.
+Numen: Contest of Heroes is a 2009 (released in 2010 worldwide) video game developed by the Czech company Cinemax.

 Gameplay

 Numen is a Greek mythology-themed action role-playing game.
 The player's character levels up by killing monsters and completing quests, upon which their abilities improve.
 Some skills improve automatically based on the abilities performed, but the player may also allocate points.
 Combat is real-time, but the mechanics are likened more to those of MMORPGs rather than the hack and slash genre.

 Plot

 The game is about two siblings – a boy Aster and a girl Philia.
 The player can choose which one he wants to play as.
 They live at their uncle until Philia is killed by a Scorpion.
 Aster then takes her body to Parnassus mountain as the tradition calls.
 There he meets a messenger of gods Iris.
 She gives him an offer to choose his god and serve him.
 He can in return have his sister resurrected if the god is pleased.
 Aster agrees and is taken to a place where is trained until he grows up.

 Aster is sent to Machatar a town where he meets a priest of his god.
 He is tasked to retrieve a Sickle of Cronus.
 The same task is also given to other 8 heroes who serve to their god.
 Aster is supposed to retrieve it sooner than any of other heroes.
 Aster seeks help at a witch Misarica.
 She reluctantly helps him after he accomplishes some of her quests.
 It is revealed that Talos participated in stealing the Sickle.
 His search for Talos leads him to a thief who used Talos to steal the Sickle and then destroyed him.
 The thief reveals that he was hired by some mysterious person.
 Aster then seeks help at Misarica once again.
 She leads him to a three-headed dog Othrus.
 Aster then finds the dog and kills it.
 After that he meets a Titan Geryon who has the Sickle.
 Aster defeats Geryon and retrieves the Sickle.
 His god is pleased and Philia is resurrected.